borodin-vasiliy/php-stories/README.md

     * opacity
     * duration

+Default params:
+    * top = 0
+    * left = 0
+    * opacity = 1
+    * start = 0
+    * end = calculated, like image

 Generate stories
 -----------

-When you add all elements to your stories and set animation, you reade for generate animation and result video.
+When you add all elements to your stories and set animation, you ready for generate animation and result video.

 ```php
 <?php